FedericoFleu/FedericoFleu/README.md

 I'm  Federico Fleurent, from Córdoba, Argentina.

 ## A little about me
-👨🏻‍💻 Programming student and Big Data.
+👨🏻‍💻 Front-end and big data student.

 👀 Constant and autodidact learning.